-Caesar hath wept," Antony says early on.
+The last friendship, in which Antony portrays Caesar as a great and generous friend of the people, is used by Antony to rouse the crowd into a frenzy.
+"When the poor have cried, Caesar hath wept," Antony says early on.
 He tells the crowd that Caesar loved them, and produces written evidence of that love, Caesar's will.
 When Antony finally reveals Caesar's bequests to the people of Rome, including a gift of seventy-five drachmas to each and every Roman citizen, the calls for revenge are everywhere, and the crowd rushes off to hunt down Caesar's killers.

-Thus friendship, with its associated qualities of affection, loyalty, generosity, and occasionally, betrayal, provides Antony with an affecting theme and an emotionally compelling set of focal points for his argument.
+Thus friendship, with its associated qualities of affection, loyalty, fairness, generosity, and, occasionally, betrayal, provides Antony with an affecting theme and an emotionally compelling set of focal points for his argument.

-Substantiating the argument: Selecting facts
+Substantiating the Argument: Selecting Facts, Adducing Evidence

-In formulating an argument, an advocate must carefully choose from the infinite number of facts that surround any significant event.
+In formulating an argument, an advocate must carefully choose the key facts to highlight from the infinite number of facts that surround any significant event.
 Antony cites a few instances in Caesar's life that challenge the charge of ambition that Brutus has leveled against Caesar: